This page was reviewed under our medical and editorial policy by

 Cancer Treatment Centers of America® (CTCA) is now City of Hope®, joining forces to expand patient access to personalized, comprehensive cancer care.

-Advances in stem cell research have led to fewer complications and stronger benefits for patients.
+Advances in stem cell research have led to fewer complications and greater benefits for patients.
 Healthy stem cells are collected from bone marrow, circulating (peripheral) blood or umbilical cord blood.
 These blood-forming stem cells are then infused intravenously into the body to replace diseased or damaged bone marrow.
 The type of stem cell transplantation is based on where the healthy stem cells are harvested:

 The goal of transplantation is to stimulate new bone marrow growth, suppress the disease and reduce the possibility of relapse.